HarelGiladi/Ex3_OS/README.md

    ### seconed methoed:
+        compile by yourself:
+            type make for creating all the exe files

+            type make clean for deleteing all exe files and object files that maybe crated.

             for using forks server type:
             ./Server
              than open another terimnal window and type ./client

             for using theards server type:
             ./Theard_S
              than open another terimnal window and type ./client

    ## pics of running:
    ![Screenshot from 2022-04-15 21-33-21](https://user-images.githubusercontent.com/93948749/163611940-cf4ca459-bf0e-40b5-b8a1-376d62b5c1db.png)